• Skip to primary navigation

 Metal steam rack

-it continues to cook.
+A metal steam rack allows food to be elevated above the heat source while it continues to cook.
 This rack can be used in a wok or a deep cooking dish.
-Food is placed on the metal steam rack and cooks without fear of it burning.
+Food is placed on the metal steam rack and cooked without fear of burning.

 Metal wok spatula and hoak

-A wok spatula is also called a Chinese spatula, wok shovel, and a wok spatula and hoak are used when cooking stir fry.
+A wok spatula is also called a Chinese spatula or wok shovel, and a wok spatula and hoak are used when cooking stir fry.
 These tools typically have long handles, so the cook works outside the wok.
 The wok spatula has a shape that enables it to scrape the sides of the wok and not skip any food from being tossed or turned.
 The hoak is a spoon shape utensil that resembles a ladle.
-The spatula and hoak used together make it easier to scoop and scrape food around the wok as it is being cooked.
+The spatula and hoak used together make it easier to scoop and scrape food around the wok as it is cooked.

 Microplane